sablier-labs/lockup/README.md

+## Issues:

+#### Precision

+- Amount per second precision for tokens with fewer decimals: If one wants to stream 10 USDC per day, the `amountPerSecond` should be 0.00011574074074074.., but with USDC having 6 decimals, it would be 0.000115, resulting in 9.936000 at the end of the day.
+(0.064000 loss at the end of the day)
+  - The solution approach: Normalize to 18 decimals for all stored amounts, i.e., `stream.amountPerSecond` and `stream.balance`.
+Although this does not completely fix the issue, it minimizes it as much as possible.
+For the example from above, at the end of the day the result would be 9.999999999999936000 (0.0000000000000064000 loss at the end of the day).
+Currently, I don't think it's possible to address this precision problem entirely, given the nature of open-endedness(no explicit duration of the stream).

 ## Decisions

 Asset decimals can’t be passed in create function because one may create a fake stream with less or more decimals and in